nicholaswilde/recipes/docs/desserts/vegan-strawberry-cake.md

 ### Step 2

+Make strawberry purée by blending fresh strawberries (160 g) until smooth.

+### Step 3

-To a large mixing bowl, add strawberry purée, avocado oil, sugar, and vanilla.
+To a large mixing bowl, add strawberry purée, vegetable oil, sugar, and vanilla.
 Whisk to combine.

-### Step 3
+### Step 4

-Add almond flour, potato starch, cornstarch, baking powder, and salt to the wet ingredients and mix until fully incorporated with no lumps remaining.
+Add all-purpose flour, baking powder, and salt to the wet ingredients and mix until fully incorporated with no lumps remaining.
 The texture should be thick, like cornbread batter.

-### Step 4
+### Step 5

 Pour the batter into your prepared baking dish, spread into an even layer, and bake on the center rack for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.
 The center of the cake should be firm but springy when touched and the edges slightly golden brown.

-### Step 5
+### Step 6

 Let your cake cool in the pan for 10 minutes before carefully turning it out onto a cooling rack.

-### Step 6
+### Step 7

 Once your cake is completely cool, you can top it with vegan strawberry frosting, vanilla frosting, or a chocolate ganache!

-### Step 7
+### Step 8

 Best enjoyed the first day but will last, covered, at room temperature up to 3 days.
 Freeze up to 1 month (then thaw at room temperature).